Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/experience-platform-debugging.md

 To use Project Griffon, follow the [Using Project Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon) instructions.

-### Event types handled by the AEP Mobile extension
+### Event types handled by the AEP Edge mobile extension

 Here is a list of the events currently supported by the AEP Edge mobile extension, that can be seen in the Project Griffon UI: